hardik0903/priceprediction/README.md

 View comprehensive prediction outputs along with key performance metrics:
 ![Prediction Results](result.png)

-### Market Insights
+### Banglore City
-Explore visual representations of market trends and data insights:
+Use of Banglore city images to make a effect on Website
 ![Market Insights](14.jpg)

 ---